It’s Friday, I’m down to my last coffee capsule and still have two proposals and half a climbing frame to finish before the day is out.

 A customer can apply for the insurance through a multifunction copier machine…I know…installed at a Seven-Eleven outlet.
 How good is that?
 Most of the process can be completed beforehand by using a smartphone, and then users just pay for it at the store’s cashier.

-Okay, so I’m not sure I’m pitching this one into clients any time soon but super interesting to see innovation like this on the distribution front.
+Okay, so I’m not sure I’m pitching this one into clients any time soon but super interesting to see global insurance innovation like this on the distribution front.
 Seven-Eleven said it hopes to achieve some 60,000 new contracts by next March.